 Kīlauea is not erupting.
-Summit and East Rift Zone activity is greatly reduced, with low rates of seismicity
+Low rates of seismicity

-, and gas emissions recorded this past week.
+, and gas release have not changed significantly over the past week.

-Hazardous conditions still exist at both the LERZ and summit.
-Residents in the lower Puna District and Kīlauea summit areas on the Island of Hawai‘ii should stay informed and heed Hawai‘i County Civil Defense closures, warnings, and messages (http://www.hawaiicounty.gov/active-alerts).
+Hazardous conditions still exist at both the lower ERZ and summit.
+Residents in the lower Puna District and Kīlauea summit areas on the Island of Hawaiʻi should stay informed and heed Hawai‘i County Civil Defense closures, warnings, and messages (http://www.hawaiicounty.gov/active-alerts).